Australian shares fall on Omicron worries, drop in energy stocks - NewsBreak

 Supermarkets and retailers in the country continued to face persistent supply chain constraints, which have threatened empty shelves for weeks to come.

-The energy index was the worst performer on the benchmark, down as far as 1.4%, after oil prices weakened on demand concerns.
+The energy index (.AXEJ) was the worst performer on the benchmark, down as far as 1.4%, after oil prices weakened on demand concerns. read more

-Rio Tinto followed Fortescue Metals in buying battery electric trains to transport its iron ore to help its decarbonisation strategy.
+Rio Tinto followed Fortescue Metals (FMG.AX) in buying battery electric trains to transport its iron ore to help its decarbonisation strategy. read more

-Gold miner Northern Star Resources Ltd added 1.8% to head for its biggest one-day jump since Dec.
-31, while Evolution Mining Ltd climbed 1.5%.
+Gold miner Northern Star Resources Ltd (NST.AX) added 1.8% to head for its biggest one-day jump since Dec.
+31, while Evolution Mining Ltd (EVN.AX) climbed 1.5%.

-Tourism Holdings Ltd was one of the worst performers on the bourse, shedding as much as 2.7% to hit its lowest level in nearly two weeks.
-(Reporting by Yamini C S; editing by Uttaresh.V)
+Tourism Holdings Ltd (THL.NZ) was one of the worst performers on the bourse, shedding as much as 2.7% to hit its lowest level in nearly two weeks.

 Comments / 0